shrimpnaur/amfoss-tasks/task-07/README.md

 4) Defined function to find the imdb id by using the IMDb library to search for the movie by name.
 5) Defined functions to compute hash, scrape subtitles ( which basically sends a request to parse the html for subtitles )
-6) Defined function for downloading subtitles from the given list by providing the option number.
+6) Defined function for downloading subtitles from the given list by providing the option number. https://www.geeksforgeeks.org/implementing-web-scraping-python-beautiful-soup/ took a bit of help to understand web scraping code.

 I still believe I can learn a lot from this one single project and would love to do so in future.